Collection Development Principles and Procedures

 The focus of this document is collection development for the University.
 A separate document addressing College collection development can be found on the DC Library web site.

-Collection development is confined to English language materials (French may be provided in the verso of government documents and there are French materials in the Teacher Resource Centre).
 Since neither the College nor the University offer international humanities courses, Canadian resources are primarily the focus for social, political and cultural information.
 Materials obtained from the United States, Europe etc. are usually scientific /factual in nature.

 Materials added to the collection are generally current (e.g. published within the past five years), unless historical perspectives, classic texts, or older core works are required to provide users with necessary information about the topic.
 Back-issues of periodicals (magazines, journals, newspapers), especially in electronic format, are acquired as feasible and appropriate to support the research initiatives of the college and university.
 Subject to collection criteria, older paper periodicals are acquired through donations.

-Types of Materials Collected:
+Types and Formats of Materials Collected:

 The following are collected in print and/or electronic format as available: